AP source: Browns QB Mayfield tests positive for COVID-19

 On Monday, Mayfield and his wife, Emily, appeared at Christmas event at a local Boys & Girls chapter.
 Mayfield has played most of this season with a fracture in his left shoulder, but following Sunday's win over Baltimore said he's feeling better than he had in months.

-The test results for Mayfield and Stefanski followed the Browns on Tuesday placing eight players on the COVID-19 list, a major blow to the team's playoff chances as they prepare to face the Raiders.
+The test results for Mayfield and Stefanski followed the Browns placing eight players on the COVID-19 list on Tuesday, a major blow to the team's playoff chances as they prepare to face the Raiders.

 An NFL spokesman tells AP there’s been “no discussion of changing the game’s status.”